 As with all clinical studies, the end goal is to improve patient care.
 Omics studies are no different, and a clear statement of the intended clinical use of the omics-test should be prominent.
 Carefully describing the context for the use of the assay determines the type of study needed to develop and validate it.
 The intended use of the assay also provides an overarching context in which to interpret the population under study, the assay measurements, and the statistical methods.

 Omics-based tests in oncology generally are used for one of two clinical purposes: prognosis or prediction of treatment response.
 A prognostic test is used to predict the likely clinical outcome of a patient.
-What is the clinical use of such a prediction?
 Often a prognosis is used to guide management of the disease.
 Patients with a very good prognosis may opt not to receive any treatment, while patients with a poor prognosis may opt for more aggressive treatment.
-An omics-based prognostic test that is currently used in practice is EndoPredict, which is used to predict recurrence in ER-positive, HER2-negative breast cancer (4).
+An omics-based prognostic test that is currently used in practice is EndoPredict, which is used to predict the risk of recurrence in ER-positive, HER2-negative breast cancer (8).
 For patients with a low risk of recurrence, it has been demonstrated that the risks of chemotherapy do not outweigh the benefits.
 Prognostic tests are clinically useful for guiding general disease management.

 Predictive tests are most useful for selecting patient populations for treatment with specific targeted therapies.
 This presumes the existence of a particular molecular targeted therapy.
 The predictive test is used to identify patients who will benefit from the targeted therapy.
 Predictive tests are generally based on only one or a few molecular characteristics that the therapy targets.
 For example, HER-2 is a gene that is associated with a more aggressive form of breast cancer.
-Trastuzumab is a drug that specifically targets HER-2 and has been shown to be effective in HER-2 positive breast cancer (5).
+Trastuzumab is a drug that specifically targets HER-2 and has been shown to be effective in HER-2 positive breast cancer (9).
 While targeted therapies generally target only one molecular characteristic, omics assays can be used to identify molecular targets for less well-understood drugs.
-However, most successful targeted therapies have associated predictive tests that were developed based on the underlying biology rather than a broad search over a large number of molecular features (6).
+However, most successful targeted therapies have associated predictive tests that were developed based on the underlying biology rather than a broad search over a large number of molecular features (10).